-How Stability Breeds Instability in all Socioeconomic Markets: the Financial Instability Hypothesis, Irrational Exuberance, Minsky Cycles, and the Nature of Bubbles (Economic and Socioeconomic)
+How Stability Breeds Instability in Markets: the Financial Instability Hypothesis, Irrational Exuberance, Minsky Cycles, and the Nature of Bubbles (Economic and Socioeconomic)

 Stability isn’t necessarily destabilizing, but as Hyman Minsky’s Financial Instability Hypothesis eludes: long term stability breeds instability and diminishes resilience in economic markets, mainly due to psychological factors.

 Although this theory is economic, it is easy to see how the general axiom applies to other social sciences and beyond.
 In other words, one could as easily and accurately claim, “long term stability breeds instability and diminishes resilience in socioeconomic markets, mainly due to psychological factors; just like it is the case in economic markets.”

 First, to grasp the above theory we need to cover two things 1.
 Minsky cycles (the mechanics of creditors and borrowers in relation to economic bubbles and the stages of bubbles) and 2. how the cycles relate to “Irrational Exuberance” (unwarranted optimism and risk taking) and can result in “a loss of resilience” (an inability to withstand even slight downturns after a period of exuberance AKA “cold feet and weak knees”).
 Lets start with Minsky cycles.Inflation and Bubbles and Tulips: Crash Course Economics #7.
 This series is an excellent watch for any novice interested in learning about economics.
 So let’s start here.